Rich result and schema markup, also referred to as structured data, go hand in hand. But, what are they and what do they do? Let’s break it down.

 With a product – breadcrumb, review, price and availability rich result, you can learn it’s a 5ft Wooden Picnic Bench from the Wooden Garden Furniture range at Tesco.
 You know it costs £115.00 and if you’re looking to purchase one, it’s in stock today.

 You can also see that 125 people have reviewed the product which led to a 4.4-star rating.
-All of this information is displayed without actually visiting the website itself.
+This information is all displayed without actually visiting the website itself.

 4. Corporate and Social Profile Schema

 A corporate and social profile rich result can pull up all of your company information from a source like Wikipedia or ideally, your ‘About Us’ page.

 By marking up aspects like a logo, team images and your social media channels, these can be displayed in the results.
 This allows people to instantly learn about your company, in this case, straight from Google search results.